-Conditions that mimic malaria and need to be ruled out before diagnosis of malaria include:-
+Conditions that mimic malaria and need to be ruled out before a diagnosis of malaria include:-

 Steps in diagnosis of malaria

-History of travel to a high risk zone or a history of bite.
-Detailed history of travel to endemic areas even brief stopovers should be recorded.
+History of travel to a high-risk zone or a history of bite.
+A detailed history of travel to endemic areas even brief stopovers should be recorded.

 Serology may also be used to detect antibodies against malaria parasites.
 This can be done using either indirect immunofluorescence (IFA) or enzyme-linked immunosorbent assay (ELISA).
 Serology does not detect current infection but rather measures past exposure.

-Apart from detection of the parasite other tests are also ordered.
-These include complete blood counts that reveal anemia, low platelet counts and rarely high white blood cell counts.
+Apart from the detection of the parasite, other tests are also ordered.
+These include complete blood counts that reveal anemia, low platelet counts, and rarely high white blood cell counts.

 G6PD activity is seen to prevent side effects of some anti-malarial drugs like primaquine.